-Earthquakes aren’t the only things shaking up California: the California Consumer Privacy Act (CCPA) will take effect in about two months on Jan 1, 2020, and everyone from sales consultants to compliance experts has been weighing in (even my parents discussed the pros / cons of the CCPA at the dinner table).
+Earthquakes aren’t the only things shaking up California: the California Consumer Privacy Act (CCPA) will take effect in about two months and everyone from sales consultants to compliance experts have been weighing in on how to get CCPA compliant.
+Even my parents discussed the pros and cons of CCPA at the dinner table.

 Many pixels have been created and much ink has been spilled around this topic.
 Redundant articles (e.g. “Everything You Need to Know About CCPA”) and fear-mongering clickbait (e.g. “This 1 CCPA Trap Will Land You in Gitmo”) abound, so we’ll spare you the hyperbole with these five must-dos that will help you become CCPA compliant:

 1) Map Where You’re Getting Data From and Where It’s Going

 Map out all data that comes and goes through the internal and external tools your company uses.
 Then, assess whether you’re collecting personal data (defined under the CCPA as data that’s linked to individual persons, households, and devices) and then tie them back to the parts of your business that are using that data (e.g. customer email lists) and whether you’re selling that data.
 All of this will inform what sections of the CCPA you have to be compliant with.

 Note that as part of your data mapping work, you’ll need to put reporting systems and processes in place to determine how much personal data you have on Californians and the amount of revenue generated from that data.
 And if you’re wondering about revenue amounts under CCPA, businesses in California that 1) generate over $25 million in annual gross revenue, 2) get at least half their annual revenue from selling customers’ personal information (here’s looking at you Facebook, Google, and the DMV, to name some of the usual suspects), or buy, sell, or share personally identifiable information (PII) data of at least 50,000 people, households, or devices.